 As entry-level employees complete their orientation, ask them for feedback.
 New team members can often provide excellent insights because they don’t have any institutional baggage holding them back.
 Yes, you need to educate them, but you also need to learn from them.
 Ask your employees what issues they are concerned about and engage them so they feel empowered in their jobs.

-In the event of a crisis, make sure entry-level employees know as soon as possible what is happening.
-During a crisis, everyone will get questions—not just the leadership—and you want to make sure all your employees are armed with accurate information.
+During a crisis, make sure entry-level employees know what is happening as soon as possible.
+During a crisis, everyone will get questions—not just the leadership—and you want to ensure all your employees are armed with accurate information.

 For tools and techniques on entry-level crisis leadership training, contact Tucker/Hall.